cascadiaquakes/cores2code/motivation.md

 ## Why This Matters

 These kinds of analyses aren’t just academic — they inform hazard maps, building codes, and emergency planning.
-Understanding which rupture scenarios are realistic helps communities prepare for future earthquakes.
+But for models to be truly useful, we must always find ways to check their predictions against real data.
+This is at the heart of scientific progress.

+As philosopher Karl Popper emphasized, the power of a scientific theory lies in its "testability" — the idea that a theory must make predictions that can be checked against observations.
+If a model or theory can't be tested, it isn't really a scientific theory at all.
+By comparing model outputs to geologic evidence, we’re not just learning Python — we’re practicing the essential art of science: confronting ideas with reality.

-This module is a first step toward doing that kind of impactful science.
+This module is a first step toward doing that kind of impactful, testable science.
 Let's dive in.